DTE Energy (NYSE:DTE) Updates FY 2021 Earnings Guidance

 DTE Energy (NYSE:DTE) issued an update on its FY 2021 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $5.620-$5.920 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $5.740.
 The company issued revenue guidance of -.DTE Energy also updated its FY 2021 guidance to $5.620-$5.920 EPS.

-DTE Energy (NYSE:DTE) last posted its earnings results on Monday, July 26th.
-The utilities provider reported $1.70 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $1.44 by $0.26.
+DTE Energy (NYSE:DTE) last announced its quarterly earnings data on Monday, July 26th.
+The utilities provider reported $1.70 EPS for the quarter, beating the Zacks’ consensus estimate of $1.44 by $0.26.
 DTE Energy had a net margin of 11.02% and a return on equity of 12.42%.
-During the same quarter in the prior year, the business earned $1.53 EPS.
-Analysts expect that DTE Energy will post 5.81 EPS for the current fiscal year.
+During the same period in the prior year, the company earned $1.53 earnings per share.
+As a group, equities research analysts predict that DTE Energy will post 5.81 earnings per share for the current year.

-Several brokerages have recently issued reports on DTE.
-Barclays began coverage on DTE Energy in a research report on Wednesday, July 14th.
-They issued a hold rating and a $125.00 price target on the stock.
-KeyCorp reaffirmed a sector weight rating on shares of DTE Energy in a research report on Tuesday, April 27th.
-The Goldman Sachs Group raised DTE Energy from a buy rating to a conviction-buy rating in a research report on Tuesday, July 13th.
-Bank of America reaffirmed an underperform rating and issued a $131.00 price target on shares of DTE Energy in a research report on Monday, May 10th.
-Finally, UBS Group raised DTE Energy from a neutral rating to a buy rating and lowered their price target for the company from $144.00 to $127.00 in a research report on Tuesday, July 6th.
-They noted that the move was a valuation call.
-One analyst has rated the stock with a sell rating, seven have assigned a hold rating, six have issued a buy rating and one has assigned a strong buy rating to the company.
-DTE Energy has an average rating of Hold and a consensus target price of $129.71.
+A number of equities research analysts recently commented on DTE shares.
+Morgan Stanley raised their price objective on shares of DTE Energy from $122.00 to $123.00 and gave the company an equal weight rating in a research report on Tuesday, July 20th.
+Barclays assumed coverage on shares of DTE Energy in a research report on Wednesday, July 14th.
+They set a hold rating and a $125.00 price target for the company.
+Wells Fargo & Company lifted their price target on shares of DTE Energy from $120.00 to $128.00 and gave the company an overweight rating in a research report on Wednesday.
+Wolfe Research reiterated a peer perform rating and set a $139.00 price target (up from $128.00) on shares of DTE Energy in a research report on Monday, April 26th.
+Finally, Bank of America reiterated an underperform rating and set a $131.00 price target on shares of DTE Energy in a research report on Monday, May 10th.
+One equities research analyst has rated the stock with a sell rating, seven have assigned a hold rating, six have given a buy rating and one has given a strong buy rating to the company’s stock.
+The company has a consensus rating of Hold and a consensus price target of $129.71.

 DTE Energy Company engages in the utility operations.
 The company's Electric segment generates, purchases, distributes, and sells electricity to approximately 2.2 million residential, commercial, and industrial customers in southeastern Michigan.
 It generates electricity through fossil-fuel, hydroelectric pumped storage, and nuclear plants, as well as wind and other renewable assets.